-To ensure that you have the chance to experience the best of this charming city, Saigon Local Tour – the best travel agency in Vietnam offers you various options for awesome tours and fabulous day trips in Ho Chi Minh City that suit every interest, budget, and group size.
+To ensure that you have the chance to experience the best of this charming city, Saigon Local Tour – the top leading travel agency in Vietnam offers you various options for awesome tours & day trips in Ho Chi Minh City that suit every interest, budget, and group size.

 Top Tourist Attractions in Ho Chi Minh City Tours

 Saigon Central Post Office

 Situated at the city center, Saigon Central Post Office is the largest post office in Vietnam.
 It is the perfect combination of Western architecture and Oriental decorations.
 Especially, there are two maps on two sides on the entrance: “Saigon et ses environs 1892” describes Saigon in the past and “Lignes téléraphiques du Sud Vietnam et du Cambodge 1936” depicts the telegraph lines of the South of Vietnam and Cambodia.
 The post office also has 38 customer counters service.

 Tourists in Ho Chi Minh City tours visiting this building admire the unique architectural style and immerse themselves in the nostalgic world with post office boxes and phone booths.

 Some interesting activities at Saigon Central Post Office that you can do include: